-Fact: Portland is home to more breweries than any other city on the planet — more than 70 and counting.
+Fact: Portland is home to more breweries than any other city on the planet — almost 70 and counting.
 Here in “Beervana,” the brews are likely to be as delicious as they are local, and styles stretch from alts to zwickelbiers.
 Along with the ubiquitous IPAs, odds are you’ll find locals sipping one of five newly popular beer styles: saison, session, Cascadian Dark Ale, fruit and sour.
 Follow our guide to get to know (and taste) them for yourself.

 Inspired by the rustic farmhouse ales of Belgium and France, this refreshing style boasts fruit and spice profiles.

 Peppery esters provide oomph, but flavors of nectarine and Champagne-like carbonation keep it approachable.

 A sour mash gives this wheat-based ale a smack of tartness.

 Beers that undergo continued barrel-fermentation are said to be “sour.”
 But fear not: Many are rounded with fresh fruit notes.

 This Belgian tripel from Portland’s sour beer brewing mecca is aged for 16 months in French-oak wine barrels, undergoing lactic fermentation before spending eight months mixing with ripe apricots.

 A bronze-medal winner at the 2013 Great American Beer Fest, this German-style sour wheat beer is infused with juicy, tropical lilikoi.